deendiran/Flood-Prediction-Utilizing-Satellite-Images/README.md

 ## Methods and Technologies
 ### Tools

-Google Colab: For computational tasks and dataset processing.
+**1. Google Colab:** For computational tasks and dataset processing.

 ### Techniques

-**Image Processing:**
+**1. Image Processing:**

-Resizing and normalization of satellite images.
+- Resizing and normalization of satellite images.
-Combining multiple bands for analysis.
+- Combining multiple bands for analysis.

-**Geospatial Analysis (GIS):**
+**2. Geospatial Analysis (GIS):**

-Mapping geolocated data.
+- Mapping geolocated data.
-Analyzing vegetation and water body proximity.
+- Analyzing vegetation and water body proximity.

-**Machine Learning:**
+**3. Machine Learning:**

-Training models to detect flooding based on satellite imagery and geospatial features.
+- Training models to detect flooding based on satellite imagery and geospatial features.

-#### Area of Study
+## Area of Study

 The primary area of study for this project is Kenya, focusing on flood-prone areas near rivers, lakes, and seas.